-Beware of those who preach tons of RELIGION but not one ounce of SALVATON.
+Beware of those who preach tons of RELIGION but not one ounce of SALVATION.

 It doesn't take great men to do mighty things for God, just consecrated men!

-Fruit bearing trees require frequent sprahing; fruit bearing Christians require frequent praying.
+Fruit bearing trees require frequent spraying; fruit bearing Christians require frequent praying.

 Trials should make us better, not bitter.